The school health service in Norway

 Everyone is Norway has been assigned a GP.
 If you are wondering who your GP is, please call Guidance Helsenorge on 23 32 70 00 or visit the GP page on Helsenorge.

-If you need help but are unable to contact your GP, contact the emergency medical service.
+If you need help but are unable to contact your GP, call the emergency medical service on 113.
 The emergency medical service particularly deals with acute injuries, illnesses and problems.
 Some major cities also have an emergency psychiatric service.

-Health centres for adolescents are a separate service in addition to the GP and school health service.
-The service is free.
+Health centres for young people are a separate service in addition to the general medical service and school health service.
+The health centre service is free of charge.

 Children and adolescents have a number of rights related to health and care services.